 Social Feed Manager is hosted and run by GW Libraries and harvests data and websites from free public sources provided by the platforms.
 You can receive data in several formats, including CSV, Excel, and JSON.
-Social Feed Manager is open source (on Github) and you may run your own instance if you prefer.
-(We can help with that, too!)
-If needed, we can recommend additional strategies for collecting social media.
+Social Feed Manager is open source software developed by the Libraries (on Github).
+We can also recommend additional strategies for collecting social media from various platforms.

 - Audrey Alexander, Digital Decay: Tracing Change Over Time Among English-Language Islamic State Sympathizers on Twitter

 - Danny Hayes and Jennifer Lawless, Women on the Run: Gender, Media, and Political Campaigns in a Polarized Era

 - Bailey Mohr, Campaign Messaging & Engagement on Twitter in the 2014 U.S. Senate Elections, supported by the Manheim-Sterling Undergraduate Research Prize.

 If your class is studying Twitter or other social media platforms, we can give a class session on how to use SFM to collect data, use existing datasets, and provide your class with data for academic use.

 We can provide advice for your grant proposal where it involves gathering social media data:

 - Working with you to set up Social Feed Manager to query platforms and collect data.

 - Advising on purchasing datasets or firehose access from a third-party reseller.